What’s the very first thing you do when you wake up in the morning?

 After digesting everything we’ve discussed, you might be wondering: How do I use all this info to optimize my website for Google and other search engines?

 Here’s a tip for how to do SEO well: Start where you are.
 If you’re already creating content but have never considered keywords, do some keyword research.
-Play around with Google Trends.
+Google Trends is a great SEO tool.
 Check out the keywords your competitors are using.

 The most important thing is to start making progress.
 At the end of the day, SEO is about user experience.
 Anything you can do to better understand users’ expectations and improve your content’s ability to meet them is a win for SEO.